Transplantation Nursing Career Guide

 Transplant nurses have undergone extensive education and training and often hold certifications in the field of transplantation nursing.
 These certifications ensure that the nurses caring for recipients of organ donation have the most advanced training and preparation.

-A transplant nurse job description is vast and far-eaching; transplant nurses are a crucial part of the transplantation team, coordinating the care of organ donors and recipients.
+A transplant nurse job description is vast and far-reaching; transplant nurses are a crucial part of the transplantation team, coordinating the care of organ donors and recipients.
 They help to make sure an organ is a correct match for a recipient, prepare living donors and recipients for surgery, and monitor recipients after the transplant.

 Work with donors: Sometimes, a living donor is able to donate an organ such as a kidney or liver to a recipient.
 Often, these donors are close family members of the recipient.
 Transplant nurses can work with these living donors to prepare them for transplant procedures.
 This involves educating them about the transplantation process, prepping them for the procedures, assisting the medical team during surgery, and proving post-operative care.

 Work with recipients: A transplant nurse works with patients on the waiting list for a transplant by educating them about healthy living styles.
 Because the need for organs is greater than the supply, many patients often have to wait for an organ to become available.
 During this time, transplant nurses help patients maintain a healthy lifestyle, ensure they are taking their proper medications, and determine if the patient is a good match for an available organ.

 Once the patient is ready for the transplant, the transplant nurse assists the medical team during surgery and monitors the recipient for complications such as organ rejection after the transplant.